Robust Spatial Confounding Adjustment via Basis Voting: Problem Setup and Assumptions

-The challenge, of course, is that $O_X$ is unknown as we no longer assume that the unconfounded variation in $X$ is at the end of the frequency spectrum.
-Since we do not observe $U$, we cannot directly verify which basis functions satisfy the exclusion restriction.
-In the classical IV literature, several recent approaches have been developed to address this problem using methods such as Lasso-based IV selection, robust IV estimators, and plurality-rule estimators (e.g., \cite{kang2016instrumental}, \cite{windmeijer2019use}).
-In particular, plurality-based estimators operate under the assumption that the \textit{largest subset} of candidate instruments satisfying a particular identifying condition (e.g., validity or consistency of $\hat{\beta}$) corresponds to the correct causal signal.
-A similar idea has been explored in the time-series setting with unmeasured temporal confounders by \citet{schur2024decor}, who project both $X$ and $U$ onto a collection of basis functions and define aggregate estimators from these projections based on a majority-type rule (proportion of invalid candidates is less than 50\%), which is a special case of the plurality rule.
-They frame this problem as an adversarial outlier problem and use robust regression techniques to estimate the effect size, based on a user-specified upper bound of the set of invalid candidates, which is assumed to be decreasing with sample size.
+The challenge, of course, is that $O_{X}$ is unknown as we no longer assume that the unconfounded variation in $X$ is at the end of the frequency spectrum of the chosen set of $d$ basis functions.
+Since we do not observe $U$, we cannot directly verify which basis functions fall in the support of $X$ but not $U$.
+In the IV literature, several recent approaches have been developed to address this problem under a \textit{majority-rule} \citep[]{kang2016instrumental,windmeijer2019use} or \textit{plurality-rule} \citep[]{hartwig2017robust,guo2018confidence} assumption, namely that more than 50\% of candidate instruments (majority rule) or that the largest subset of candidate instruments (plurality rule) result in estimators with the same unconfounded probability limit.
+A similar idea was proposed in the time-series setting with unmeasured temporal confounders by \citet{schur2025decor}.
+They propose a \textit{DecoR} estimator that projects both $X$ and $Y$ onto a collection of basis functions and defines aggregate estimators from these projections based on a majority-rule assumption.
+They frame the problem as an adversarial outlier problem and use the Torrent algorithm \citep{bhatia2015robust} in a robust regression framework to estimate the effect size, based on a user-specified upper bound on cardinality of the set of invalid candidates, which is assumed to be small relative to the sample size.
+We compare \textit{DecoR} to our method in a one-dimensional time series simulation setup in the supplementary material (\ref{supsec:decor-vs-bv}) and see that DecoR fails to recover the effect when the majority rule does not hold but the plurality rule does.